Check out this awesome report from 30 years ago:

 We all know this clip.
 We’ve seen it a million times on countless VHS tapes growing up.
 I’m just curious to see if everyone connects this intro with a specific movie.

 For me, hands down, it’s Pee Wee’s Big Adventure.
 The first time I saw this clip it was before Pee Wee, and to my very young ears it seemed the cheezy intro music was specific to the movie because it sounded enough like the rest of Danny Elfman’s classic soundtrack.
-In the following year or two I would always be confused why different Warner Bros VHS tapes used “the Pee Wee music,” until I came to the conclusion that Warner Bros just really liked the Pee Wee “version” and decided to always use it, regardless of the movie.
+In the following year or two I would always be confused why different Warner Bros VHS tapes used “the Pee Wee music,” until I came to the conclusion that Warner Bros just really liked the Pee Wee “version” and decided to always use it, regardless of the movie, as we had a big tv with a corner mount tv installation, so it was great to watch TV here.

 Yeah, I came to a lot of dumb conclusions as a kid.
 Regardless, later in life I would always associate that intro with Pee Wee.
 Always.
 A while back, I was saddened to pop in the Pee Wee’s Big Adventure dvd and not see it.
 It’s just not the same.